giovannadequi4/sales-sync-project/README.md

 ## 🧩 Modeling and Normalization

 The database was carefully modeled and normalized to ensure consistency, avoid redundancy, and allow scalability.
-It includes well-defined relationships, referential integrity, and support for complex operations like custom reports and stock depletion forecasting.

 ## 📸 Screenshots